BOGI5/VIS-2/README.md

 ## Agent Behavior Configuration

-The agent's behavior is defined in `agent/instructions.txt`.
+The agent's behavior is defined in `agent/instructions1.txt`.
 You can modify this file to change how the agent interacts with debtors.
 The current configuration makes the agent:

 - Introduce itself as Vasil Iliev from VIS-2
 - Be persistent about collecting the debt
 - Explain the current credit situation and consequences of non-payment
 - Offer payment options
-- Respond aggressively to aggressive clients

 ## Customization

 - **Voice Selection**: Change the `VOICE_ID` in the `.env` file to use a different voice from ElevenLabs
-- **Agent Personality**: Modify `instructions.txt` to change the agent's approach and tone
+- **Agent Personality**: Modify `instructions1.txt` to change the agent's approach and tone
 - **Introduction Message**: Edit `introduction.txt` to change the initial greeting

 ## Security Considerations